This section outlines a number of activities and tools necessary to manage and improve suppliers’ performance.

 More guidance on fraud can be found in the Scottish Government website on Fraud.

-Without basic scrutiny of payments and performance an Organisation’s departments may rely on the supplier to interpret the contract correctly.
-This may result in error.
-Better scrutiny of payments and improved contract knowledge will identify overbilling and fraudulent activity.
-Appropriate action can then be taken
+Without basic scrutiny of payments and performance an Organisation’s departments may rely on the supplier to interpret the contract correctly which may result in errors .
+Better scrutiny of payments and improved contract knowledge within your Organisation will identify any possible overbilling and fraudulent activities Organisations can then take appropriate action.

 Contracts are awarded following a thorough evaluation process which addresses some standard elements.